pimverschuuren/FakeNews/README.md

 # FakeNews
-A ML model build to classify text from news articles as real or fake
+Three NLP models for binary text classification.
+The input are articles labelled as fake or true.
+The models can be run by opening the notebooks in Google Colab.